Hunter-Jung/forDustin/README.md

 # forDustin
-This repository is for us to share and fix code together.
+This repository is for me and Dustin to share and work on code together.